-2.1.1 Description Patients who are triaged as requiring MTC care and are taken to a MTC are received by a consultant led trauma team.
-Rationale A Consultant will have the necessary expertise and experience to effectively coordinate the initial assessment and treatment of a major trauma patient.
-7,18 Numerator Number of patients who are triaged and taken to a MTC and are received by a consultant led trauma team.
-Denominator Number of patients who are triaged and taken to a MTC.
-Paediatrics Paediatric Emergency Medicine Consultant: Same definition as adult from 08.00-23.59.
-Seen by a consultant within 30mins from 00.00 to 07.59.19 Paediatric numerator Number of patients who are triaged and taken to PMTC care and time of admission is between 08.00 and 23.59 and are received by a consultant led trauma team.
-Number of patients who are triaged and taken to PMTC care and time of admission is between 00.00 and 7.59 and are seen by a consultant within 30 minutes of arrival.
-Paediatric denominator Number of patients who are triaged and taken to PMTC care and time of admission is between 08.00 and 23.59.
-Number of patients who are triaged and taken to PMTC care and time of admission is between 00.00 and 7.59.
-Note May 2023 - STAG Steering group agreed to change denominator to ISS > 15.
-This was ratified by the STN Core group in June 2023 and will be updated in eSTAG later this year.
+2.1.1 Description Patients with major trauma (ISS >15) that are taken to an MTC are received by a consultant led trauma team.
+Rationale A consultant will have the necessary expertise and experience to effectively coordinate the initial assessment and treatment of a major trauma patient.
+Numerator Number of patients with major trauma who are taken to an MTC and are received by a consultant led trauma team.
+Denominator Number of patients with major trauma who are taken to an MTC.
+Paediatrics Paediatric emergency medicine consultant: - Same definition as adult from 08.00-23.59. - Seen by a consultant within 30mins from 00.00 to 07.59.
+Paediatric numerator Number of patients with major trauma who are taken to paediatric MTC (PMTC) care with time of admission between 08.00 and 23.59 that are received by a consultant led trauma team.
+Number of patients with major trauma who are taken to PMTC care with time of admission between 00.00 and 07.59 that are seen by a consultant within 30 minutes of arrival.
+Paediatric denominator Number of patients with major trauma who are taken to PMTC care with time of admission between 08.00 and 23.59.
+Number of patients with major trauma who are taken to PMTC care with time of admission between 00.00 and 7.59.
+Note November 2023 - change to denominator from MTC care to ISS >15 now ratified by the STN core group (June 2023) and SGNAPB(H) (November 2023).
+This will be updated in eSTAG in early 2024.